samsquire/ideas2/README.md

 # 71. Community Idea: Workloads

 My computer has lots of spare resources.
-I would like work to be allocated to my computer.
+My computer is powerful enough to run demanding applications because it is multicore.
+What my computer needs is models that take resources to run.
+I'd like a community of people generating workloads for computers to run.

 # 72. Task Store